harmony-one/h/progress/uladzislau-muraveika.md

+2024-11-15 Fri: For the backup nodes detection, I've added Grafana dashboard to quickly check the state of the validators peers - are they validating/producing blocks, added this in the PagerDuty notification to on-call engineers.
+Additionally, I covered big validators having nodes for both shards, previously I've treated them as one node.

+On the ops side, I've removed internal validators infra after HIP32, we will see a decrease in costs for the November.

+Additionally, I've created a testnet RPC endpoint from existing nodes to unblock Sun for the account abstraction testing.

+---

+2024-11-08 Fri: Paid Time Off

+---

 2024-11-07 Thu: For the backup nodes detection, I've implemented following features: it is working now asynchronously in matter of 5 seconds instead of 3-4 minutes, run it every 5 minutes against datasets, added a pager duty integration, created a runbook for it and showcased it with Harmony team.
-A lot of that we give us ability to monitor our network state continuously.
+A lot of that gives us the ability to monitor our network state continuously.

 On the ops side, I've updated deprecated macos12 runner to the macos13, this how we can cover users running Harmony on the Macs with Intel chipsets, [link](https://github.com/harmony-one/harmony/pull/4792).
 Discussed with Soph and agreed that in the future macos13 deprecation we should remove this step, because starting macos14 Github actions runners aren't free for the open-source projects.

-Finally,  I've just started to remove the internal validators infra after HIP32, because we need only 2 validators in both shards now.
+Finally,  I've just started to remove the internal validators after HIP32, because we need only 2 validators in both shards now.
 Main advantage here - saved costs.

 ---

-2024-11-01 Fri: For the backup nodes detection, I've made the detection script fully automated. now it is running by schedule, collect info from the staking dashboard, prometheus gateway, check only active validators and can filter false-positives situations, e.x. validator have been updated and have two peers - old and new.
+2024-11-01 Fri: For the backup nodes detection, I've made the detection script fully automated.
+Now it is running by schedule, collecting info from the staking dashboard, prometheus gateway, checking only active validators and can filter false-positives situations, e.g. validators have been updated and have two peers - old and new.
 Main advantage, this script was able to catch the real validator with active backup node after HIP32, it can possibly fork the shard 0.

-On the ops side, I've found the root cause and hotfixed the watchdog cross-link issue - we doesn't have the latest crosslink info, which is important value.
+On the ops side, I've found the root cause and hotfixed the watchdog cross-link issue - we don't have the latest crosslink info, which is an important value.
 Now our on-call engineers have this info.

 On the community side, various support before and after HIP32 like consulting validators and answering questions.